-Washing dishes without chemical dish soap is important for families that are concerned with the harmful effects of conventional dishwashing liquids.
+Washing dishes naturally is important for families that are concerned with the harmful effects of conventional dishwashing liquids.
 Non-toxic dish soaps are important as any residues left on our dishes can be ingested.

 Read on to discover how dish soaps work, what common dish soap myth could be harming your health and how to find a natural dish soap that’s effective.